ReactiveBIM/RxBim.Tools/samples/RxBim.Tools.TableBuilder.Excel.Sample/README.md

 # Example
-An example of serializing a table to excel.
+An example of a table converting to an Excel workbook.
 <p align="center"><img width="300px" src="/images/Example.jpg" alt="Example"/></p>